ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 NODE_ENV=production webpack --progress --config ./config/webpack/production.js
 ```

-And stuck it into our `package.json`:
+And stuck it into our `package.json` as a script:
 ```JSON
 {
   "scripts": {